leanprover/lean-action/README.md

 ```

 > [!IMPORTANT]
-`lean-action` is tested on `ubuntu-latest` and `macos-latest` GitHub-hosted runners,
+`lean-action` is tested on `ubuntu-latest`, `macos-latest`, and `windows-latest` GitHub-hosted runners.
-and should support Unix-based runners in general.
+We recommend using one of these runners for the best experience,
-Currently, `lean-action` does not support Windows runners.
+however if you encounter an issue when using a different runner, please still open an issue.

 ## Configuring which features `lean-action` runs